The-AVR/AVR-2022/content/en/peripheral-control-computer/physical-assembly/_index.md

 ![Separated Pin](separate-pin-from-strip.png)

-Place them into the holes on the tripler right next to the point of interest and use something flat to place over the board to hold the pins in place while you flip it over.
+Place them into the holes on the Tripler right next to the point of interest and use something flat to place over the board to hold the pins in place while you flip it over.
 I used an old PCB but you could use paper, cardboard, etc. Now solder the pins in place.